Skip to main content

 Introduction

-JavaScript works very differently than other programming languages like C or Python or Java.
-Execution Context & Call Stack are one of the most important building blocks of how a JavaScript program runs internally.
-So let's understand everything block-by-block, pun intended.
+JavaScript works quite differently than other programming languages like C, Python or Java.
+Execution Context & Call Stack are one of the most important building blocks that determine how a JavaScript program runs internally.
+So, let’s explore these concepts block-by-block, pun intended.

-Note: For this article, I am assuming you've basic knowledge of JavaScript.
+Note: For this article, I am assuming you have basic knowledge of JavaScript.

-First of all, in layman's terms, let's just say that we can divide the compiling of a JavaScript program in 2 phases:
+First of all, in simple terms, we can divide the execution of a JavaScript program into two main phases:

 Execution Context & Creation Phase

-Let's get started by understanding Execution Context (EC).
-Execution Context is nothing but the environment in which a JavaScript code block is executed.
-By environment, I mean everything - functions, variables, objects, etc. There are 2 types of ECs:
+Let's start by understanding the Execution Context (EC).
+In simple terms, an EC is the environment where a block of JavaScript code runs.
+This environment includes everything the code needs, such as functions, variables, objects, scopes, etc. There are two main types of ECs:

-1. Global Execution context (GEC): This is the default EC in which the JavaScript program is first loaded.
-Anything which is outside a function is a part of this EC.
-There can be only 1 GEC.
+1. Global Execution context (GEC): This is the default EC.
+This is created when a JavaScript program first loads.
+Any code that is not inside a function is part of this context.
+There can only be one GEC for each script.

-2. Function Execution Context (FEC): This EC is a part of GEC but it is only created when a function is called.
-It contains all the variables & functions defined inside that function.
-There can multiple FECs depending on the number of functions.
-FECs also have the access to the variables & functions defined in the GEC.
-But reverse is not true.
-GECs don't have the access to the FECs.
-There can be FECs inside FECs if 2 or more functions are nested.
+2. Function Execution Context (FEC): This EC is part of the GEC, but it is only created when a function is called.
+It contains all the variables & functions defined within that particular function.
+There can be multiple FECs, depending on how many functions are called.
+FECs have access to variables & functions in the GEC through the scope chain - a topic for another day, but the reverse is not true, the GEC cannot access variables or functions defined inside FECs.
+Additionally, FECs can be nested within other FECs if functions are called inside other functions.

 Let's understand this with a simple example of The Smallest JavaScript Program.